elsayedabdelnaby/laravel5.0/readme.md

 this command create a migration file that add excerpt column to articles table

 ##Model
-this is a class that's handle all functions fo object
+this is a class that's handle all functions of object
 ####php artisan make:model Article
 create a model called Article, also create a migration file for article model once create model must define a fillable array which hold all columns of tables which allow to Insert/Update it on DB